$12M Lincoln Drive restoration project begins Monday

 The Philadelphia Water Department will replace a storm water sewer at Harvey Street, as part of the project.

-Officials say work planned between 6 a.m. and 9 p.m. will have minimal impact on traffic, but work from 9 p.m. to 6 a.m. will involve full road closures.
+Officials say work planned between 6 a.m. and 9 p.m. will have minimal impact on traffic with one lane closed, but work from 9 p.m. to 6 a.m. will involve full road closures.

 Construction is expected to be completed by the end of 2019.